llachkovic/Jammming/README.md

 Future TODOs:

 1. Implement responsive/mobile-first design
+2. Implement more user-friendly warnings/error messages
-2. More interaction with the Spotify API, e.g. fetching a title picture for each track
+3. More interaction with the Spotify API, e.g. fetching a title picture for each track

 Create React App documentation: